 - Support learners to use prior knowledge, conceptual understanding to deepen their knowledge and understanding and make links in their learning

-- Support pupils’ social, moral, spiritual and cultural development to enable them to become global citizens of the 21st Century, embracing all that mutli-cultural Britian has to offer them
+- Support pupil’s social, moral, spiritual and cultural development to enable them to become global citizens of the 21st Century, embracing all that multi-cultural Britain has to offer them

 - Enrich vocabulary and comprehension of subject-specific language to enable them to articulate their learning that builds on their home experiences and backgrounds

-- Promote a positive attitude to learning within a secure and and stimulating environment that promotes independence, self-esteem and health and wellbeing
+- Promote a positive attitude to learning within a secure and stimulating environment that promotes independence, self-esteem and health and well-being

 - Ensure progression across year groups and phases with high expectations for all groups of pupils and appropriate levels of challenge and support

-When planning a curriculum, Our Lady of Grace Catholic Infant has had to recognise the very wide social and economic backgrounds of our families.
-We recognise R.E as a core subject, so we adhere to a Diocesan-wide curriculum and follow ‘Dr. Margaret Carswell’s RE Framework’.
+When planning a curriculum, Our Lady of Grace Catholic Infant School has had to recognise the very wide social and economic backgrounds of our families.
+We recognise R.E as a core subject, so we adhere to a diocesan-wide curriculum and follow ‘Dr. Margaret Carswell’s RE Framework’, as well as the National Curriculum.

-Our learning experiences take full advantage of our local area and builds on children’s home experiences and interests and real questions they want to ask, as well as supporting families to access facilities that support learning.
+Our learning experiences take full advantage of our local area and build on children’s home experiences and interests and real questions they want to ask, as well as supporting families to access facilities that support learning

-Our topics are based on the creative curriculum of ‘Cornerstones’.
-Learning is sequenced through the four stages of engage, develop, innovate and express.
+Our topics are based on the creative curriculum.
+Learning is encouraged through an engaging first-hand experience and children are invited to express their learning at the end of the topic.
 This approach supports children who are at different starting points from which children can develop their learning, building on what they can already do, their existing knowledge and interests.
-Cornerstones is inline with the National Curriculum 2014 which consists of the core subjects of English, Maths and Science together with the foundation subjects and RE.

 Teachers provide children with opportunities to express their ideas, using the language of thinking and learning, using possibility questions like “I remember when…” “I tried this but…” “We found out that…” “We solved the problem by…” “We know…” “I can…” “We thought…” successfully avoiding answers like “I don’t know.”

 We use a range of strategies to promote high expectations, combine transferable skills, demonstrate a breadth of vocabulary and develop strong cross-curricular links.
-These include knowledge organisers, POP quiz and KWL charts.
+These include knowledge organisers and a treasure chest of key subject specific vocabulary.

 Being able to read is the most important skill a student will learn.
-Reading has far reaching implications for lifelong confidence and wellbeing.
-We are aware that learning to read is challenging for some of our students.
+Reading has far-reaching implications for lifelong confidence and wellbeing.
+We are aware that learning to read is challenging for some of our children.

 Read, Write Inc. is a synthetic phonic program that provides a systematic approach to teaching reading, writing and spelling.
 Read, Write Inc. is fully compatible with the broad and rich curriculum available at Our Lady of Grace Infant School.